 Dr Shin has longstanding connections with WHO, having undertaken more than 30 assignments with the Organization as an adviser and consultant, and having on a number of occasions served on its Executive Board as the representative of the Republic of Korea.

 Until joining WHO, Dr Shin was Professor of Health Policy and Management at the College of Medicine, Seoul National University, where he graduated magna cum laude in 1969.

-Remarks of Dr Shin Young-soo, WHO Regional Director for the Western Pacific, At the meeting to establish the China National Organ Procurement Organisation Alliance
+Opening remarks of Dr Shin Young-soo, WHO Regional Director for the Western Pacific, at the First hepatitis programme focal points meeting

-Opening Remarks of Dr Shin Young Soo, WHO Regional Director for the Western Pacific, at the Bi-Regional Meeting of the Technical Advisory Group on the Asia Pacific Strategy for Emerging Diseases
+Opening remarks by Dr Shin Young-Soo, WHO Regional Director for the Western Pacific, at the Regional consultation on achieving the SDGS in the Western Pacific Region

 Regional Director abroad